webrecorder/public-web-archives/README.md

    This list is a key part of the [time travel search engine](http://timetravel.mementoweb.org/about/) and [memento aggregator api service](http://timetravel.mementoweb.org/guide/api/)

  - The [ODU Memento Aggregator](https://github.com/oduwsdl/memgator) project also contains such a list: [archives.json](https://github.com/oduwsdl/memgator/blob/master/archives.json)

- - The [oldweb.today](http://oldweb.today/) project uses an earlier version of such a list: [archives.yaml](https://github.com/oldweb-today/netcapsule/blob/master/archives.yaml) Thie list is used to provide archives accessible via the service.
+ - The [oldweb.today](http://oldweb.today/) project uses an earlier version of such a list: [archives.yaml](https://github.com/oldweb-today/netcapsule/blob/master/archives.yaml) This list is used to provide archives accessible via the service.

  - Wikipedia also maintains a [Listing of Web archiving initiatives](https://en.wikipedia.org/wiki/List_of_Web_archiving_initiatives)